FilmPicker-GmbH/FilmPicker2.1/backend/README.md

 docker-compose down

-Github should work now with
+Github should work now with branch name as commit message